tjhickey724/pythonintro/notes/functions_scope_of_variables.md

 ```

 ### local scope
-These are the variable defined in the function, including the parameters and any other variables that appear in the body
+These are the variables defined in the function, including the parameters and any other variables that appear in the body
 For example
 ``` python
 def box_volumn(width, height, depth):